-You’re feeling weak, vomiting and have a bad case of diarrhea.
+Most of us have been there.
+You’re feeling weak, vomiting, and have a bad case of diarrhea.
 Is it that nasty stomach bug that’s going around?
-Or did the take-out from that hole-in-the-wall give you food poisoning?
+Or did the take-out from that hole-in-the-wall restaurant give you food poisoning?
 What’s the difference, anyway?

-Symptoms of a stomach virus and food poisoning can be hard to tell apart.
+Symptoms of a stomach virus and food poisoning can be hard to differentiate.
 Common symptoms for both include:

 - Stomach cramps